AdamAikins/CA-Code-Club-November-2024-Puzzle/ProblemTemplate/README.md

 ## As a Problemsetter

 To tell the tester which files it should use for each test case, change the arrays "inputFiles" and "expectedOutputFiles" so that it contains the right files.

+Afterwards, you may edit this file to include a problem statement, which will detail what the problem is, how input and output will be recieved, and may include a fun backstory to the problem.

 ## As a Solver